cortesi/ra/docs/search.md

 ### Query Structure

-For each term, ra builds a multi-field query searching across title, tags, path, and body simultaneously.
+For each term, ra builds a multi-field query searching across hierarchy, tags, path, and body simultaneously.
 Terms within a query are combined with AND.

 **Example: `rust async`**